-Did you know that Roller Blind is one of the most popular window treatments used in Australian households?
-So what makes it so popular?
+Did you know that Roller Blinds are one of the most popular window treatments used in Australian households?
+So what makes them so popular?

 Different styles to meet your needs